janicria/CrazyCrab/README.md

 ### Crab Hell

-A bullet hell game where you have to eat worms and avoid lobsters
+A bullet hell game where you have to eat worms and avoid lobsters which  get faster and continuously spawn over time

 ### Crazy space